Best MCP Servers for Mobile Developers in 2026

 Author: Microsoft | Tools: 20 | Setup: Zero-config (npx)

-Mobile apps are not purely native anymore.
-Many use web views for content rendering, in-app browsers for OAuth flows, or responsive web pages embedded in native shells.
-Playwright MCP gives your assistant control over a real browser, which is useful for testing these web-based components, verifying your responsive web companion site, and debugging OAuth callback flows.
+Mobile apps are not purely native anymore -- many use web views for content, in-app browsers for OAuth, or responsive web pages in native shells.
+Playwright MCP tests all of these by giving your assistant control over a real browser.
+For details, see how to use Playwright MCP server.

 Configuration